chinmaykulkarnitech/distributed-job-scheduler/README.md

 Swagger provides interactive documentation for the available authentication, project, queue, job, worker, scheduling, execution, retry, and monitoring APIs.

-A screenshot of the API documentation is available in:
+A PDF export of the API documentation is available in:

-`screenshots/swagger-api.png`
+docs/swagger-api.pdf

 ## Technology Stack